-Click-bait scare tactics do get the point across sometimes (does the end justify the means?); but more often than not, they actually distract from the point.
-By making us feel like assholes even though we're trying our best.
+Click-bait scare tactics do get the point across sometimes (do the ends justify the means?) but more often than not, they actually distract from the point.
+By making us feel like assholes even though we’re trying our best.

-We don’t need guilt, we don’t need scare tactics.
+We don’t ACTUALLY need guilt, and we don’t ACTUALLY need scare tactics.
 We just need information.
 Facts.
 Recommendations.

-That’s what I try to do, here, with this website, my book, and the Balanced Bites podcast.
+That’s what I try to do, here, with this website, my book, and my podcast.
 I try to check my sources, trust the right ones, and do better once I know better.
 And since people seem to be interested, I like to share what I discover.

 So, if you will, allow me to Help You Avoid Toxic Death Cream Without Insinuating You’re a Horrible Person On The Brink of Damnation.